-When you’re in the elevator and your kids are screaming on the floor, and you feel like you’ve failed, remember this: stubborn children are the finest thing ever.
+When you’re in the elevator and your kids are screaming on the floor, and you feel like you’ve failed, remember this: stubborn children are the best.

-At a high school party, your child is the one who declines the little blue pill.
-Your youngster will be the one to prevent a friend from drinking and driving.
+At a high school party, your child is the one who will say no the little blue pill.
+Your strong willed child will be the one to resist peer pressure and prevent a friend from drinking and driving.

 And it is your child who will start a tiny business and grow it into a billion-dollar enterprise.
-Even if she wants to hide under a tent in the master bedroom with a Reese’s, your child is the one who will parent with patience and instruction.
+Even if she wants to hide under a tent in the master bedroom with a chocolate, your child is the one who will parent with patience.

 See also: Things Your Strong Willed Child Needs From You